signature-opensource/CK-AppIdentity/CK.AppIdentity/Configuration/README.md

   }]
 }
 ```
-If, for any reason, the SigBox cannot be reached from the outside (or if we prefer), then the configurations
+If, for any reason, the SigBox cannot be reached from the outside (typically because of a firewall), we simply
+change the place where the Address is defined.
+By moving the Address from the OneCS configuration to the SigBox,
+the box becomes the initiator (the Client) and OneCS becomes a listener (a Server) for the box.

-become:
+The configurations become:
 ```json
 {
   "FullName": "AcmeCorp/$AcmeCorp"